 - Critical thinking and problem-solving as it relates to lifestyle and choices

 - Self-reflection and self-evaluation in relation to challenges and resources

 - Setting achievable goals, using motivators, setting a realistic change agenda

 - Recognizing difficulties inherent in personal change

-Discuss the interrelationship of physical, social, cognitive, emotional, spiritual dimensions and determinants of health
+1. Discuss the interrelationship of physical, social, cognitive, emotional, spiritual dimensions and Determinants of Health:

 - List and describe the Determinants of Health and how they impact health.

-Display an understanding of how lifestyle choices and behaviors contribute to physical, psychological, social, cognitive and spiritual health
+2. Display an understanding of how lifestyle choices and behaviours contribute to physical, psychological, social, cognitive and spiritual health:

 - Discuss the positive effects of regular exercise and physical self-care.